UNLocBoX: A MATLAB convex optimization toolbox for proximal-splitting methods: Example

 \section{Example}

-\paragraph{The problem} Let's suppose we have a noisy image with missing pixels.
-Our goal would be to find the closest image to the original one.
-We begin first by setting up some assumptions about the problem.

-\paragraph{Assumptions} In this particular example, we firstly assume that we know the position of the missing pixels.
-This can be the result of a previous process on the image or a simple assumption.
-Secondly, we assume that the image is not special.
-Thus, it is composed of well delimited patches of colors.
-Thirdly, we suppose that known pixels are subject to some Gaussian noise with a variance of $\epsilon$.
+Let us suppose that we have a noisy image of dimension $n\times n$ with missing pixels.
+Our goal is to find the closest image to the original one.
+We assume that the positions of the missing pixels are known.
+We additionally assume the image to be composed of well-delimited patches of colors, i.e. to have a sparse gradient.
+Finally, we suppose that known pixels are subject to some Gaussian noise with a variance of $\epsilon$.

-\paragraph{Formulation of the problem} At this point, the problem can be expressed in a mathematical form.
+At this point, the problem can be expressed in a mathematical form.
 We will simulate the masking operation by a mask $A$.
-This first assumption leads to a constraint.
+This leads to the generative process:

-where $x$ is the vectorized image we want to recover, $y$ are the observe noisy pixels and $A$ a linear operator representing the mask.
-However due to the addition of noise this constraint is a little bit relaxed.
-We rewrite it in the following form
+where $x$ is the vectorized image we want to recover, $y$ are the observe noisy pixels and $n$ a vector encoding the noise.
+If we assume the noise to be Gaussian i.i.d, we can insert this generative model into our problem in form of a constraint:

-Note that $\epsilon$ can be chosen equal to 0 to satisfy exactly the constraint.
-In our case, as the measurements are noisy, we set $\epsilon$ to the standard deviation of the noise.
+Note that $\epsilon$ can be chosen equal to $0$ to exactly satisfy the constraint $Ax=y$ in the noiseless case.
+In our case, as the measurements are noisy, we set $\epsilon$ to the standard deviation of the noise multiplied by $\sqrt{\#y}$, where $\#y$ is the number of elements of $y$.
+When the noise level is not known, this parameter has to be adjusted manually or using hyper-parameter selection techniques.